X-I-A/xia-tutorial-api-01/Readme.md

 ### Other files:

-Only 5 other files relates to the application.
+Only 6 other files relates to the application.
 Other files are related to tutorial

 * compile.py: Used to compile static files, including html file from defined data models
 * Dockerfile: build container
 * main.py: Flask application main program
 * requirements.txt: pip package dependencies
 * requirement-xia.txt: pip package dependencies of xia scope
+* VERSION: Deploy version, Single source of truth of version number in CI/CD process

 Also keeping two empty directories:
 * static: Holding static files
 * templates: Holding html templates

-A js library:
+And also a js library:
 * /static/js/redoc: Parsing OpenApi schema to webpage, based on [Redocly](https://github.com/Redocly/redoc)

 That is all what you need to make it work